instill-ai/instill-core/README.md

 - 🚀 **The fastest way to build end-to-end visual data pipelines** - building a pipeline is like assembling LEGO blocks

-- ⚡️ **High-performing backends** implemented in Go with Triton Inference Server for unleashing the full-power of NVIDIA GPU architecture (e.g., concurrency, scheduler, batcher) supporting TensorRT, PyTorch, Tensorflow, ONNX, Python and more.
+- ⚡️ **High-performing backends** implemented in Go with Triton Inference Server for unleashing the full power of NVIDIA GPU architecture (e.g., concurrency, scheduler, batcher) supporting TensorRT, PyTorch, TensorFlow, ONNX, Python and more.

 - 🖱️ **One-click import & deploy ML/DL models** from popular GitHub, [Hugging Face](https://huggingface.co) or cloud storage managed by version control tools like [DVC](https://dvc.org) or [ArtiVC](https://artivc.io)